North-South-Foundation-Alexa-Program/Math-Memer-Plus-v1/README.md

 ### Calculus jokes

 As an exercise to you, you may add another intent for Calculus jokes; if you choose to do so, then you may use either the Intents window or the JSON editor.
+Additionally, you will need to change `speak_output` in the `handle()` method of the `LaunchRequestHandler` class in the `lambda_function.py` file so that it provides calculus as a joke option.

 ## Add code